By Ben Gribbin | Monday, December 13th, 2010

 2. Snow Vent

 Unfortunately, the heater vent for the Defender is placed right on the wing top.
 Due to the design, it get's covered in snow and can render your heater ineffective, unless cleared occasionally.
 The Army spec Wolf Land Rovers (based on Defenders) have a clever heater vent specifically designed for use in snow.
 It can be a little tough to track down, but this store appears to sell them and they will occasionally appear on eBay.
 It works by sucking air upwards, rather than sky-down and so you get fresh, clean, snow flake free air.
+You can now purchase ABS versions from MUD UK and Terrafirma.

 3. Fuel Burning / Night Heater

 To get your Landy really warm, a Night Heater or Fuel Burning Heater are the way forward.
 These can be positioned behind or in front of the bulkhead and once up and running offer a large stream of toasty, hot air.
 FBH are ideally placed in the rear of the cab or just behind your drivers seat and make a huge difference.
 The only catch with these, they're not cheap.
-A basic, 2KW output Webasto offering is around £900.
+A basic, 2KW Webasto unit is around £900.
 Obviously, you can shop around on auction sites to pick up a bargain and it's a recommended modification provided you have the funds.
 The difference made is massive, particularly if you camp in the back of your Landy.
-Devon 4x4 stock a very similar model to the one we have (though ours is around 11 years old now, still going strong) so it might be worth checking the reviews out on this Webasto heater.
+Devon 4x4 stock a very similar model to the one we have (though ours is around 11 years old now and still going strong) so it might be worth checking the reviews out on this Webasto heater.

 That is, unless you want a more advanced version, which nearly triples the heat output and has features such as a pre-heater and timer - reducing mornings spent scraping ice from the inside of your Land Rover to a distant memory.
 Webasto Thermo Top C.